eth-educators/ethstaker-guides/merge-devnet.md

-# Guide on how to join the Kintsugi testnet
+# Guide on how to join the Kiln testnet

 [*#TestingTheMerge*](https://twitter.com/search?q=%23TestingTheMerge) is an Ethereum community initiative to test [the merge upgrade](https://ethereum.org/en/eth2/merge/) with various testnets.
 It is being spear headed by [Marius van der Wijden](https://twitter.com/vdWijden) and [Parithosh Jayanthi](https://twitter.com/parithosh_j).
 It is meant to test the recent experimental features added to various Ethereum clients supporting this protocol upgrade.

 This guide is meant for people with little or some experience in running Ethereum clients and using the command-line interface (CLI).
-It will show you step by step how to setup your machine to join the *Kintsugi* testnet by giving you the instructions to install and configure all the tools needed.
+It will show you step by step how to setup your machine to join the *Kiln* testnet by giving you the instructions to install and configure all the tools needed.
 It will assume you are using a modern linux distribution with systemd and APT (like Ubuntu 20.04, but it should work on most recent debian derivatives) on a modern x86 CPU (Intel, AMD).
 A clean install of your operating system on a dedicated machine or a virtual machine before proceeding is preferable.

-A video tutorial of this guide can be seen on:
+An old video tutorial of this guide for Kintsugi can be seen on:

 * Part 1: https://youtu.be/r31aeGPoy1o
 * Part 2: https://youtu.be/_RyqEFnhmDo

 ## Overview

-We will build special versions of Geth and Lighthouse and we will configure them to connect to the *Kintsugi* testnet.
+We will build special versions of Geth and Lighthouse and we will configure them to connect to the *Kiln* testnet.

 ## Executing the commands